On polynomially integrable Birkhoff billiards on surfaces of constant curvature: Introduction

-Let now $\Sigma$ be a two-dimensional surface with a Riemannian metric, $\Omega\subset\Sigma$ be a connected domain\footnote{Everywhere in the paper a billiard is a {\bf connected domain} $\Omega\subset\Sigma$.}.
-The {\it billiard flow} $B_t$ on the tangent bundle $T\Sigma|_{\Omega}$ is defined as follows.
-Each point in $T\Sigma|_{\Omega}$ is represented by a pair $(Q,P)$, $Q\in\Omega$, $P\in T_Q\Sigma$.
-One has $B_t(Q,P)=(Q(t),P(t))\in T\Sigma|_{\Omega}$, here $Q(t)$ moves with constant speed $|P|$ along the geodesic issued from the point $Q$ in the direction $P$, $P(t)$ is the speed vector at the moment $t$, until the first moment $\tau_1$, when $Q(\tau_1)$ hits the boundary $\partial\Omega$.
-Then the speed of the point $Q(t)$ reflects from the tangent line $T_{Q(\tau_1)}\partial\Omega$ according to the usual reflection law: the angle of incidence equals the angle of reflection; the module of the speed remains the same.
-The point $Q(t)|_{t\geq\tau_1}$ starts to move along the geodesic issued from the point $Q(\tau_1)$ in the reflected direction until it hits the boundary again.
-Then the trajectory is reflected etc. The billiard flow thus defined, which can be viewed as a geodesic flow with impacts on $T\Sigma|_{\Omega}$, has obvious first integral: the absolute value $|P|$ of the speed.
-A billiard $\Omega$ is called {\it integrable in the Liouville sense,} if its flow has an additional first integral independent with $|P|$ on the intersection with $T\Sigma|_{\Omega}$ of a neighborhood of the unit tangent bundle to the boundary.
+Let now $\Sigma$ be a two-dimensional surface with a Riemannian metric, $\Omega\subset\Sigma$ be a connected domain\footnote{Everywhere in the paper a billiard is a {\bf connected domain} $\Omega\subset\Sigma$.} with piecewise smooth boundary.
+The {\it billiard flow} $B_t$ acts on the tangent bundle $T\Sigma|_{\Omega}$ as follows.
+A point $(Q,P)\in T\Sigma|_{\Omega}$, $Q\in\Omega$, $P\in T_Q\Sigma$ moves along a trajectory of the geodesic flow of the surface $\Sigma$ until $Q$ hits the boundary $\partial\Omega$.
+While hitting the boundary, the point $Q$ remains unchanged, and the velocity vector $P$ is reflected from the boundary to the vector $P^*$ according to the usual reflection law: the angle of incidence equals to the angle of reflection; $|P|=|P^*|$.
+Afterwards the new point $(Q,P^*)$ again moves along a trajectory of the geodesic flow etc. The billiard flow thus defined, which can be viewed as a geodesic flow with impacts on $T\Sigma|_{\Omega}$, has an obvious first integral: the absolute value $|P|$ of the velocity.
+A strictly convex billiard $\Omega$ with smooth boundary is called {\it integrable in the Liouville sense,} if its flow has an additional first integral independent with $|P|$ on the intersection with $T\Sigma|_{\overline\Omega}$ of a neighborhood of the unit tangent bundle to the boundary.

-The notions of caustic and Birkhoff caustic-integrability extend to the case of a convex domain $\Omega$ in an arbitrary surface $\Sigma$ equipped with a Riemannian metric, with lines replaced by geodesics.
-It is well-known that the {\it Liouville and Birkhoff caustic integrabilities are equivalent.}
+The notions of a caustic and Birkhoff caustic-integrability extend to the case of a strictly convex domain $\Omega$ on an arbitrary surface $\Sigma$ equipped with a Riemannian metric, with lines replaced by geodesics.
+The {\it Liouville and Birkhoff caustic integrabilities are equivalent:} it is a well-known folklore fact.

-There is an analogue of the Birkhoff Conjecture for billiards on a surface of non-zero constant curvature: sphere or hyperbolic (Lobachevsky--Poincar\'e) plane.
+There is an analogue of the Birkhoff Conjecture for billiards on a simply connected complete Riemannian surface of non-zero constant curvature: sphere or hyperbolic (Lobachevsky--Poincar\'e) plane.
 This is also an open problem.

-The particular case of the Birkhoff Conjecture, when the additional first integral is supposed to be polynomial in the speed components, motivated the next definition and conjecture.
+The particular case of the Birkhoff Conjecture, when the additional first integral is supposed to be polynomial in the velocity components, motivated the next definition and conjecture.